kcr313/Random-Color-/README.md

 This is a simple Random Color application developed in Swift using UIKit.
 The app generates random colors, and tapping on a color displays a screen with that color.

 # Features
-Generate random colors
+-Generate random colors

-Tap on a color to view it in full screen
+-Tap on a color to view it in full screen

 Simple and clean user interface